BSDSA-ISU/Programminng-for-data-science/Comments/README.md

 - Use multi-line for detailed explanations or documentation.
 - Example: Describing a function's purpose

-## Best practices for comemnts
+## Best practices for comments

 - Be clear and concise
 - Explain **why**, not just what
 - Update comments when code changes.
-- Avoid redundat or obvious comemnts.
+- Avoid redundant or obvious comments.

 ## Good vs bad comments